Yash-Gavade/Prediction_Sales/README.md

 Comparing the R2 scores and RMSE, I conclude the best model to use for this dataset is the Random Forests.
 I chose this because the R2 scores are comparable and highest for testing, while also having the lowest RMSE.

-# Recommendations
-My conclusions and suggestions would be as follows:
-* Focus on supermarkets vs. groceries
-* Proper visibility of items
-* Competitive prices for items and/or periodic sales
-* Focus on Tier 2 Outlets
-  * Avoid Tier 1
-* Seafood is a profitable market
-  * Dairy less so